Steve Avery (baseball): Unexpected decline

 In 1993, Avery had the best season of his career.
 He was selected to the All-Star team and had a record of 16–4 entering the September 12, 1993 game against the San Diego Padres.
 Avery lost and suffered an injury to a muscle under his pitching armpit.
 Many blame Avery's injury on his heavy workload as a young pitcher; he had started 135 major league games before reaching the age of 24.
 Avery was never again the same pitcher, although he ended the year 18–6 with a 2.94 ERA.

 Avery was outpitched early in Game One of the 1993 NLCS by Curt Schilling of the Philadelphia Phillies.
 A late rally tied the game and got Avery off the hook, but the Braves still lost.
 In his second matchup with Schilling, the Braves again got Avery off the hook for the loss, but again ultimately lost the game in extra innings, 4–3.

 Avery's career went rapidly downhill after his injury.
 His record after September 12, 1993, was 44–50 after compiling a 47–22 record from the beginning of 1991 until the injury.
 However, Avery showed occasional flashes of his previous brilliance.
 After struggling throughout 1995, Avery started Game Four of the 1995 NLCS with the Braves up three games to none over the Reds.
 He pitched an outstanding game and won, 6–0, sending Atlanta into the World Series.
-In Game Four of the 1995 World Series, he was the surprise starter over ace Greg Maddux, and he was also the winner, 5–2, pitching six innings and giving up one run.
+In Game Four of the 1995 World Series, he was the surprise starter over ace Greg Maddux, and he was also the winner, 5–2, pitching six innings and giving up one run against the Cleveland Indians.
+That was his only victory in a World Series and eventually Atlanta won the title that year in six games.
+His lifetime record in World Series is 1-2 with 5 saves.

 Avery missed two months with injury in 1996 and finished with a 7–10 record.
 His only appearance in the 1996 World Series was in the top of the 10th inning of Game Four, a game that saw the Braves blow a 6–0 lead to the New York Yankees en route to an 8–6 loss in the game.
 Pitching 2/3 innings, Avery earned the loss, giving up a hit, a run, and three walks, the last of which (to Wade Boggs) forced in the go-ahead run.
 Atlanta manager Bobby Cox earned some criticism at the time owing to his decision to have Avery intentionally walk Bernie Williams to load the bases for Boggs.